marcopennekamp/lore/articles/typed-components.md

 ### Definition

-A component is an attribute of a type `A` that is declared in the following way:
+A component type is declared in the following way:

+    component Part { ... }

+Component values (simply called components) can be declared as special attributes:

+    class A {
       component part: Part
+    }

-The component `part` of type `Part`, which may be any type, is an attribute of the type `A`.
-The type `A` can also be written as `A has Part`, which means that `Part` is a component of `A`.
+The component `part` of type `Part` is an attribute of the type `A`.
+The type `A` satisfies the typing `A has Part`, which means that `Part` is a component of `A`.

-The `has` type qualifier is defined in the following sense: Let C<sub>1</sub>, ..., C<sub>n</sub> be the types of all the components of a type `A`.
+The `has` type qualifier is defined in the following sense: Let C<sub>1</sub>, ..., C<sub>n</sub> be the component types of a type `A`.
 Then `A` satisfies the type <code>A has C<sub>1</sub> has ... has C<sub>n</sub></code>.

 ### Initialisation

-All components must be passed as special arguments to the constructor when you create a new object of the class.
-For example:

-    val car = Car(chassis, wheels)

-Components that depend on other components may be instantiated via partial application and then passed to the constructor of `A`.
-In fact, any function `(A1, ..., An) => T`, where `T` is the expected argument, may be passed instead.
-If `A1` through `An` are components of `A`, an object of `T` is automatically created from the components.
-Obviously, circular dependencies do not work in this case and

-TODO: We have a big problem here.
-If we consider component dependencies, how do we create a component first (e.g. a wheel) that will later depend on one of the other components of the Car (e.g. the chassis).

-### Component Dependencies
+Components can't be initialised without being bound to an owner.
+The constructor of a component `C` does not produce a value of `C`, but rather a value of `Bindable[C]`, where `Bindable` is a container type that prohibits access to the `C` value.

+Similarly, an owner type's constructor will ask for a `Bindable[C]`.
+Such a compiler-generated constructor is the **only** way to free a unbound component from its shackles.
+The compiler will ensure that the owner and component are properly bound to each other.

+Of course, there is no way to create a `Bindable[C]` from an already existing `C` value.
+Since types with component attributes require a `Bindable[C]`, not a `C`, no already bound component can possibly be bound to two different objects.

+### The Owner Declaration

 Some components may depend on other components.
 For example, an AI component may rely on a position component.
 We want to provide a language-native way to deal with such dependencies.

+Since every component belongs to exactly one object, called the *owner*, at all times, a component may access its owner.
+In addition to that, the component may **require** the owner to be of some type `T`.
+This allows the component access to *other* components that the owner type also consists of.
+Refining the owner type can be achieved in the following way:

+    component A {
+      owned_by id: T
+      ...
+    }

+The `id` is freely choosable, but should be called `owner` or something similar if no additional information is known about the owner type.

-Consider the following example:
+We want to illustrate this with the following example:

-    class LemmingAI {
+    component LemmingAI {
-      require component position: Position
+      owned_by owner: _ has Position
       function walk() {
         ...
-        position.move(x = 1) // Always forward!
+        owner.Position.move(x = 1) // Always forward!
       }
     }

-Here, LemmingAI requires a Position component.
-It will be automatically wired provided the Position component exists in the entity that contains a LemmingAI component.

-All types may require components, including interfaces:

-    interface AI {
-      require component position: Position
-      function walk(): Unit
-    }

-Circular dependencies are not allowed.
-This is checked at compile time.

-TODO: How can we instantiate classes that require components without making them components?
+Here, `LemmingAI` requires its owner to have a `Position` component, which allows us to access said component.

 ### Accessing Components